2363886687/Mamba-Compression-Acceleration-Efficient-papers/README.md

 &emsp;Also based on ToMe, this paper proposes a suit of cross-layer choice strategies in Vim.

-:rocket:Exploring Token Pruning in Vision State Space Models
+:rocket:Exploring Token Pruning in Vision State Space Models（NeurIPS 2024）

 https://github.com/ZLKong/ToP-ViM

+They recognize the failure of using traditional token pruning in SSMs is the naive token reduction will disrupt the sequence relationship between neighbours.
+They propose the pruning-aware hidden state alignment method to maintain the hidden states flow and a token importance evaluation metric for pruning.

 :rocket:Rethinking Token Reduction for State Space Models